Movers and SHAKERS

 image credit: Mikhail Nilov (Pexels)

 Stock market margin debt jumped by $25 billion in April and $48.5 billion since the beginning of the year based on FINRA statistics.
 The level reached a historic high of $847 billion from $552.5 billion a year ago.
 This 53% increase in a year is growth well above average.
-The unsustainability of this pace of growth, and the idea that margin rates charged by brokers will rise as interest rates do, adds an overlooked element of risk in today’s stock market.
+The unsustainability of this pace, and the idea that margin rates charged by brokers will rise as interest rates do, add an overlooked element of risk in today’s stock market.

 The seeming precariousness of the level of leverage measures only two types of accounts, this includes brokerage accounts and advisory customers that are overseen by FINRA.
 It excludes unreported borrowing by professionals and others that have used debt for investments in the financial markets.

 The below graph shows weekly data on the growth of margin debt reported by FINRA.
 The current pace is faster than at any point found on the FINRA website.
 The market, as measured by the S&P 500, is following the same path of growth (see second chart).
 Although correlation is not proof of cause; experience has shown that as the market rises, people will borrow to compound their returns.
 Further, as the value of the accounts that serve as collateral then rise, they are capable of leveraging up even more.

 The snowball effect of the increases in both the S&P performance and the borrowing that is in part fueling the market increases could continue until something disrupts the chain reaction.